Prathameshh222/Full-stack-/README.md

 # Full-stack-
-The Fullstack is HTML.CSS with the frame work
+The Fullstack is HTML.CSS.js with the frame work